Principles

 Reducing Recidivism

 Reducing recidivism equates to reduced crime overall in communities.
-Many community offences occur to feed the addiction.
+The bulk of community offences occur to feed the addiction.
 The brain of an individual suffering from SUD is “stuck” in survival mode.
 Neural pathways have been damaged or altered; the substance becomes something equating food or water, desperately needed for survival.
 Reforming the pathways to a “normal” state will break down that survival focus, and the individual will be free from the cycle of reoffending to feed the addiction.
-81% of residents who attend VisionQuest for at least two months do not go on to reoffend.
+55% of residents remain crime free after 3 years.

 Reconciliation

+35 to 50 percent of VisionQuest’s residents are First Nation at any given time.
 A significant part of reconciliation for First Nations peoples is healing from the traumas caused by colonialism.
 VisionQuest offers that opportunity through recovery with a culturally sensitive lens.
-Provided trauma therapy specially designed to address traumas from colonialism and funded through FNHA provides First Nations residents a chance to heal.
+Trauma informed counselling, healing circles and traditional classes in addition to recovery and life skills programming increases the chances of long term healing and recovery.

 Focus on the Justice System

 VisionQuest has been in operation for 25 years, with a significant focus on the justice system.
 We work closely with probation officers, bail support officers, ACT teams, and Crown and defense attorneys.
 Specifically designed for the most vulnerable in our population, our program treats those who often did not receive the supports necessary to develop effective life skills.
-Our fees are designed so that all our beds are open for low-income individuals, not just a small percentage.
-Despite the low rates, we have a full complement of staff, including counsellors, therapists, facilitators, case managers and knowledgeable administration.
+Our fees are designed so that all our beds are open for all low-income individuals.
+Despite the low rates, we have a full complement of staff, including counsellors, facilitators, case managers and knowledgeable administration.
 We can achieve this through effective partnerships with stakeholders and government agencies as well as through grants and donations.

 Close Relationships with Stakeholders